 There are a few things that would make the bike more inclined towards developing-world journeys.
 Schrader valves and valve holes over flimsy Prestas (though you could drill your own).
 A 26-inch wheel option might be an idea, though unlikely to actually happen.
 As Kona’s workshop guys tell me, wheelsets are so reliable these days that broken rims are less and less of an issue, but that doesn’t solve 700c tyre availability.
 Square-taper bottom brackets are far easier to find, replace and maintain, accept a wide variety of cranks and need no proprietary tools to be carried.
 9-speed kit still isn’t commonly found outside the developed world, although availability is increasing.

 But these are small points, and overall the Kona Sutra has grown into a serious contender in the mid-range touring bike line-up.
 It’s a thoughtful bike, stable, comfortable, capable, and with durability a priority.
 I’m surprised I haven’t seen more of them.

 Full Sutra 2012 specifications can be found on the Kona Bikes website.
 Road.cc also have a review.

-I always recommend test-riding a bike before buying it, wherever possible.
+I always recommend supporting local bike stores and test-riding a bike before buying it, wherever possible.